-I remember the moment, over a year ago, when I read on my social media newsfeed that Nabeel Qureshi had been diagnosed with advanced stomach cancer.
-My heart fell.
+I remember the moment when I found out that Nabeel Qureshi had been diagnosed with advanced stomach cancer.
+My heart sank.
 Why?
-Here was a vibrant and intellectually gifted young apologist with an extraordinary testimony of seeking the truth about Christianity as a young Muslim and eventually coming to faith in Christ as a result (as told in his best-selling book Seeking Allah, Finding Jesus).
-As well as his promising future as a Christian thinker and evangelist he also had a wife and a young child, Ayah.
+Here was a vibrant and intellectually gifted young apologist with an extraordinary testimony of seeking the truth about Christianity as a young Muslim and eventually coming to faith in Christ as a result – as told in his best-selling book Seeking Allah, Finding Jesus (Zondervan).
+As well as his promising future as an evangelist, he also had a wife, Michelle, and a young child, Ayah.

-This weekend as social media was flooded again - this time with tributes to Nabeel - I felt both sadness and hope.
-Sadness for those close to him who will feel his loss the most, and also sadness for the loss to the Church (here on earth at least) of a man who embodied Christian witness so faithfully.
-Yet also hope for the legacy he leaves and the knowledge that he will now rest in peace and rise in glory one day to enjoy the new creation with the one he came to know as Lord.
+His death in September was met with great sadness by those near and far who had prayed for his healing.
+But there was also much thanksgiving for the legacy he leaves and the knowledge that he will now rest in peace and rise in glory one day to enjoy the new creation with the one he came to know as Lord.

-Nabeel grew up a devout Ahmadiyya Muslim, but was converted to Christianity through his friendship with college room-mate David Wood, a Christian evangelist.
-The process was a long one involving many intellectual questions, debates and arguments.
-Eventually Nabeel became convinced that the biblical account of Jesus’ death and resurrection was true, and the Qu’ran’s was false.
-But it was a series of dreams that finally brought him to the point of kneeling before Jesus, not as one in a line of Islamic prophets, but as his own Lord and Saviour.
+Nabeel grew up a devout Ahmadiyya Muslim, but was converted to Christianity through his friendship with college room-mate David Wood.
+The process involved many intellectual questions, debates and arguments.
+It was a series of dreams that finally brought him to the point of kneeling before Jesus, not as one in a line of Islamic prophets, but as his own Lord and saviour.

-Nabeel was hungry for the truth and his pursuit of the evidence led him to Jesus.
-Firstly with his friend David Wood, and then latterly as a speaker with RZIM he went on to speak to thousands of Christians, Muslims and sceptics and saw many come to faith as a result.
-His books, which married his intellectual pursuit with his own testimony, were widely read.
+As an evangelist Nabeel spoke to thousands of Christians, Muslims and sceptics and saw many come to faith.
 In person he was robust in his exchanges but gracious in his demeanour.
-He was endlessly patient with his critics, who were vociferous especially within parts of the Muslim community.
+He was endlessly patient with his critics, who were vociferous, especially within parts of the Muslim community.
 Moreover, he genuinely cared about those he debated with – his life was as prayerful as it was intellectual.

+Nabeel was a guest on my Unbelievable? radio discussion show several times.
 Apologetic debate, especially when entered into with Islamic counterparts, can be a confrontational affair.
 But Nabeel walked a wise line, never seeing others as opponents to be defeated but as people to be loved.
-It was the message of his final video recorded from his hospital bed, titled 'Love and Peace are our Motivation'.
-Knowing the end was near, he wanted to make sure that nobody would misconstrue his motives.
+His final video message, titled ‘Love and Peace are our Motivation’ made sure nobody would misconstrue his motives.
 He hoped his life would be remembered not so much for his intellectual journey, but for the love and compassion he tried to embody.

-I will certainly remember him not only for his love and peace, but also his personal courage and commitment to share the gospel.
-In his twelve years as Christian, Nabeel touched more lives for Christ than many apologists and evangelists may hope to do in a lifetime.
+I will remember him for his personal courage and commitment to share the gospel.
+In his twelve years as a Christian, Nabeel touched more lives for Christ than many apologists and evangelists may hope to do in a lifetime.
 How desperately the world needs more witnesses like Nabeel.